MayankBatra005/SER502-Spring2020-Team25/README.md

 8. Save the source code at this location with extension .sparky
 9. Run the command prompt at this location
 10. provide the command as follows:
-JAVA -jar Compiler.jar <Name of file>.sparky
+JAVA -jar Compiler.jar filename.sparky

 ## ONE LINE of bash script that builds the compiler and ONE LINE that runs the runtime.
+JAVA -jar Compiler.jar filename.sparky
 ## Link to the YouTube video